What is EarlyCDT®-Lung?

-EarlyCDT®-Lung is a simple blood test which is ordered by your Doctor to aid in the risk assessment and early detection of lung cancer.
+EarlyCDT®-Lung is a simple blood test which is ordered by a Doctor to aid in the risk assessment and early detection of lung cancer.

 EarlyCDT-Lung has been developed so that individuals at moderate or high risk of developing lung cancer can benefit from an increasing chance that lung cancer can be detected at the earliest possible stages, when treatment can be most successful.